 Disclaimer | Before You Purchase

 Accessing Your Course

-The course is always available for you, as long as you have an internet connection.
+The course is always available for you if you have an internet connection.

-To watch your course, simply log-in.
-You can reach your courses either from your account or from the course page.
+To watch your course, log in.
+You can reach your courses from your account or the course page.

 An easy way to find it is under “My Academy” => “My Courses” on the top bar.

-We encourage you to return to courses again and again as learning continues and in each view, we learn and understand new things.
+We encourage you to return to courses as learning continues; in each view, we learn and understand new things.

-CEU/PDA/CPD requirements need to be completed within 1 year of the purchase.
+Unless otherwise stated, CEU/PDA/CPD requirements must be completed within 1 year of the purchase.
 You are advised to print and save your certificate for your records and under your association requirements.

-Members of NCCAOM & Florida, need to fill in a form after completing their courses for us to submit the points.
+Dimploamtes of NCCAOM & Floridas members need to fill in a form after completing their courses for us to submit the points.
+CAB & Fachverband members need to write to us an email upon completing their courses to get the required documents.
 Look for our email after the completion of the course.